decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 The UI can also be triggered to open when certain events occur in the world-space, for example if the player clicks on a specific place.

+To prevent malicious use of UIs by exposing fake menus that may pose as a wallet like Metamask or Dapper wallet, or like the Decentraland explorer app, you can't occupy the top 10% of the player's screen with any UI content.

+The default Decentraland explorer UI includes a chat widget, a map, and other elements.
+These UI elements are always displayed on the top layer, above any scene-specific UI.
+So if your scene has UI elements that occupy the same screen space as these, they will be occluded.

 ## Add a Screenspace UI